Back

 • If the staff do not make their own selection after being given the opportunity, the employer must assign a worker to act as the health and safety worker representative.

 • The employer must ensure that the worker health and safety representative receives at least four hours of instruction and training within six months of being selected.
-To meet educational requirements, WorkSafeBC offers a free virtual course (refer to the Additional Resources section below).
+To meet educational requirements, WorkSafeBC offers a free virtual course.

 • Complete Review of Section and Meeting Agenda